 What Is The Gottman Method, And How Effective Is It In Relationship Counseling?

 If anyone looks into relationship counseling treatment methods, they will quickly come across the Gottman Method.
-A psychologist, Dr. John Gottman, spent 40 years researching over 3,000 couples to see if there were any patterns in happy marriages and unhappy marriages.
+A psychologist, Dr. John Gottman, spent 40 years researching over 3,000 couples to see any patterns in happy marriages and unhappy marriages.
 After collecting his findings, he and his wife, Julie Gottman, developed an effective approach to relationship counseling.
-Since the start of their research in the 1970s, their approach has been one of the most widely talked about couples counseling options because of how detailed and thorough their research was.
+Since starting their research in the 1970s, their approach has been one of the most widely discussed couples counseling options because of how detailed and thorough their research was.

 What Is Relationship Counseling?